austccr/link_and_attachment_archiver/README.md

 * [ ] if we get a cert missing https error from archive.org, try the http version of the links.
 * [ ] write a proper description in the readme
-* [ ] point this at more sources, like the main lobbywatch archive for example